tekperfect/devops-docs/docs/courses/06-Virtualization/lessons/docker.md

 Now you have successfully built the image I am challenging each of your to accomplish the following

+## Build, Tag, Create, and Push

+1. Build a docker image from a Dockerfile in the current directory with and specific a name for the image.

+`docker build -t image_name .`

+2. Run a docker image with a specific port that can be access via the local host from a specific image name

+`docker run -d -p xxxx:xxxx image_name`

+3. Build a docker image from a specific file name in the currrent directory

+docker build -f filename .

+4. Build a docker image and tag it with a remote username

+`docker build -t username/image_name .`

+5. Tag image from local image to create remote image

+`docker tag local_image_name username/remote_image_name`

+6. Push a docker image to a personal repository

+`docker push username/remote_image_name`

 ## Bonus Questions

 1. How would you run the docker command to launch your container in detached mode so that the command prompt is returned to you.